 Distributed Generation Rates

-This schedule is limited to single phase customers with a generating facility, or a hybrid system of one or more types, with a total rated capacity of not more than 25 kilowatts.
+This schedule is limited to farms and single-family residences for customers with a solar, wind turbine or micro-hydro electrical generating facility, or a hybrid system of one or more types.
 Click link to learn more.

-This schedule is limited to single phase customers with a generating facility, or a hybrid system of one or more types, with a total rated capacity of not more than 25 kilowatts.
-Click to learn more.
+This schedule is limited to commercial single phase customers with a solar, wind turbine or micro-hydro electrical generating facility, or a hybrid system of one or more types.
+Click link link to learn more.